-Our current Board consists of twelve Directors.
-We have added six new Directors in the last five years.
+Our current Board consists of eleven Directors.
+We have added six new Directors in the last six years.

 As required by our Restated Articles of Incorporation, our Board is divided into three classes, with the terms of office of each class ending in successive years.
 The Directors in one class are elected at each Annual Meeting to serve for a three-year term and until their successors are duly elected and qualified, subject to their earlier death, resignation or removal.
-Periodically, a Director is elected to a class with a shorter term, or moved into a different class between meetings, to
+Periodically, a Director is elected to a class with a shorter term, or moved into a different class between meetings, to rebalance the classes.

 Pursuant to the Company's Bylaws, a Director may not stand for election after age 72 without Board review and assessment.
 If our Board determines that continued service beyond this period is in the best interests of Emerson and our shareholders, our Board may amend the Bylaws to waive this requirement and allow election to an additional term, subject to our classified Board structure and key business issues.
-Clemens Boersig is retiring from the Board pursuant to this requirement as of the 2022 Annual Meeting, after which our Board will have eleven Directors.
-In light of his extensive experience and recent addition to our Board, last year we amended our Bylaws to permit Mr. Easter to stand for election at the 2022 Annual Meeting.
-The Bylaws also permitted Mr. Golden and Dr. Kendle to stand for election to the Board for an additional term at the 2021 Annual Meeting
+In light of his extensive experience and recent addition to our Board, in 2021 we amended our Bylaws to permit Mr. Easter to stand for election at the 2022 Annual Meeting.
+The Bylaws also permitted Mr. Golden and Dr. Kendle to stand for election to the Board for an additional term at the 2021 Annual Meeting.

 We are committed to reviewing our Board's composition to ensure that we continue to have the right mix of skills, diversity, background and tenure.
+Our Board retained Spencer Stuart to perform an analysis of the Board's composition and its alignment with the Company's strategic direction.

 Our Board's membership represents a balanced approach to Director tenure, allowing our Board to benefit from the experience of longer-serving Directors as well as the fresh perspectives of newer Directors.
-The Board is continually seeking out highly-qualified, diverse candidates to add to the range of skills and experiences represented on our Board.
+The Board is continually seeking out highly-qualified, diverse candidates to add to the range of skills and experience represented on our Board.